huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ## Conclusion

-Physical security is a foundational requirement for both network security and cybersecurity.
+Physical security is a very important l requirement for both network security and cybersecurity.
 Without effective physical protections, technical controls can be bypassed or rendered ineffective.
 A layered physical security strategy protects people, data, and infrastructure while supporting secure and reliable network operations.